flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ![Screenshot of the console installing a system update.](screenshots/updates.jpeg)

-When the updater is launched, Starlet loads a different variant of IOSU called 'IOSU255' and proceeds to install updates from there [@operating_system-cafe].
+When the updater is launched, Starbuck loads a different variant of IOSU called 'IOSU255' and proceeds to install updates from there [@operating_system-cafe].
 The update package can include both updates for Wii U and vWii mode.

 ## Games